By Talo Szem

 A data catalog is essential for several of these capabilities, according to Thoughtworks.
 In the last section, we’ll tie these key points to data catalog features to demonstrate how they support a self-service data environment.

-The problem of ownership has its roots in the overlap between data management and governance.
+The problem of data ownership has its roots in the overlap between data management and governance.
 Historically, data governance and data management were conflated.
 This is changing.
 Gartner argues:

 As compliance laws grow more onerous, and data landscapes more complex, the need to separate management and governance into distinct disciplines grows pronounced.
 A data mesh emphasizes human expertise as the engine that drives these disciplines — and interweaves them into a coherent whole.